Skip to content

 An effect size of 1.492 is huge.
 In education research, anything above 0.8 counts as “large.”
 Kahoot’s format triggers active retrieval: timed recall under social pressure.
 Decades of cognitive science confirm this is one of the best ways to build memory.

-“Testing produces more learning than rereading, and the advantage increases with delay.” — Roediger & Karpicke, Psychological Science (2006)
+“Testing produces more learning than rereading, and the advantage increases with delay.”
+Roediger & Karpicke, Psychological Science (2006)

-Neither platform tracks what students retain over time.
+Memory vs engagement.
 Kahoot scores reset after every session.
 Blooket progress resets per game.
 A student nails “mitosis” on Monday?
 Neither platform re-quizzes them on Thursday, next week, or a month later.
 Both are engagement tools.
 Neither is a memory tool.

 Key takeaway: Kahoot has the research.
 Blooket has the engagement.
 Neither has spaced repetition, which means neither tracks whether students actually remember what they played.
+(For more on the science behind delayed retesting, see spaced repetition in flashcard apps.)

-Pricing: The 10-Player Problem
+Pricing: The 10-Player Problem (and the New 360 Spirit Tier)

 Pricing tiers: Kahoot free with 10 players in red warning vs Blooket free with 60 players in green, paid tiers compared side-by-side Kahoot’s free tier caps at 10 players.
 Blooket covers a full classroom for free.
 The gap drives most switching decisions.